Creating a new Bizagi project is the first step to get started automating your processes.

 3. Enter the database server details.

-If you chose the Advanced configuration, make sure you specify where you want your processes repository to be.
+If you choose to activate the Advanced database configuration, make sure you specify where you want your processes repository to be.

 Notice that the database can be stored on the local computer or a remote server.